open-telemetry/opentelemetry-specification/specification/distributedcontext-api.md

 ### EntryTTL

 `EntryTTL` is an integer that represents number of hops an entry can propagate.
-Anytime a sender serializes an entry, sends it over the wire and receiver unserializes the entry then the entry is considered to have travelled one hop.
+Anytime a sender serializes an entry, sends it over the wire and receiver deserializes the entry then the entry is considered to have travelled one hop.
 There could be one or more proxy(ies) between sender and receiver.
 Proxies are treated as transparent entities and they may not create additional hops.
 Every propagation implementation should support an option `decrementTTL` (default set to true) that allows proxies to set it to false.